umar1997/Web_Scrapers_and_Web_Crawlers/Books To Scrape/ReadMe.txt

 scrapy crawl books_

-The books_.py is a simple scrapy web crawler books_2.py is Selenium based scrapy web crawler
+The books_.py is a simple scrapy web crawler that fetches URL's

+books_2.py is Selenium based scrapy web crawler
 (Need to pre install Chrome Webdriver)

+books_3.py is a complete webscraper using scrapy which extracts data as well as goes through all URLs to fetch it.
+To store data in csv
+Run: scrapy crawl books_3 -o books.csv